aery32/sublime-aery32/README.md

 - **strip**:
   - List of files and directories which are to be omitted from the Aery32 Framework.

-In case you want to disable the code autocompletion, open `Aery32.sublime-project` and set `sublimeclang_enabled` false.
+In case you want to disable the code autocomplete, open `Aery32.sublime-project` and set `sublimeclang_enabled` false.

 ## Prerequisites